-[Note: Use the supplied chart (Racial or Ethnic Composition of Student-Athletes by Sport Group on Page No. 49) to compile the data requested in this self-study item.]
+[Note: Use the supplied chart (Racial or Ethnic Composition of Student-Athletes by Sport Group on Page No. 47) to compile the data requested in this self-study item.]

-- 11. Using the program areas for diversity issues provided on Page No. 57: - a.
+- 11. Using the program areas for diversity issues provided on Page No. 56: - a.
 Describe how the institution has ensured a complete study of each of the four program areas.
 This study must be conducted as part of the self-study process; - b.
-Provide data demonstrating the institutions' status and commitment across each of the four areas; - c.
-Using the data provided in (b) above, analyze and explain how the institution is meeting the needs of its student-athletes and staff with diverse racial, ethnic and other backgrounds (any differences should be clearly explained in the institution's narrative response, including any deficiencies the institution identifies in its analysis); and - d.
-Explain how the institution's written, stand-alone plan for diversity issues addresses each of the four areas, including any deficiencies identified in the institution's narrative response as listed in item (c) above.
+Provide data demonstrating the institutions' status and commitment across each of the four areas;

+- c.
+Using the data provided in item "b" above, analyze and explain how the institution is meeting the needs of its student-athletes and staff with diverse racial, ethnic and other backgrounds (any differences should be clearly explained in the institution's narrative response, including any deficiencies the institution identifies in its analysis); and - d.
+Explain how the institution's written, stand-alone plan for diversity issues addresses each of the four areas, including any deficiencies identified in the institution's narrative response as listed in item "c" above.

-The institution must conduct a thorough and written review of each of the four program areas for diversity issues.
-Please see program area definitions located in the Gender and Diversity and Student-Athlete Well-Being attachment of the self-study instrument.
-If the institution identifies any deficiencies during this review, the deficiencies must be incorporated into the institution's diversity issues plan for improvement.
+The institution must conduct a thorough and written review of each of the four program areas for equity/diversity and inclusion issues.
+Please see program area definitions located on Page No. 56 of the self-study instrument.
+If the institution identifies any deficiencies during this review, the deficiencies must be incorporated into the institution's equity/diversity and inclusion issues plan for improvement.
 If no deficiency exists, the institution must include a maintenance plan for each program area and action steps the institution will take if the program area(s) becomes inequitable in the future.